Jon-Ting/GadiGData/README.md

 - S2: Short equilibration of the saved TNP configurations at the saved temperature

 #### Instructions:
-5. Generate a directory for each new BNPs in simulation directories (located at /scratch) and a config file in it using genBNPdir.sh
+1. Generate a directory for each new BNPs in simulation directories (located at /scratch) and a config file in it using genBNPdir.sh
-6. Generate the LAMMPS input file corresponding to each stage of simulation using genAnnealIn.sh
+2. Generate the LAMMPS input file corresponding to each stage of simulation using genAnnealIn.sh
-7. Queue the jobs into the jobList file in /scratch using jobList.sh
+3. Queue the jobs into the jobList file in /scratch using jobList.sh
-8. Submit the jobs to be run using subAnneal.sh
+4. Submit the jobs to be run using subAnneal.sh

-### Feature extraction of TNPs
+### Feature extraction of BNPs
-#TODO: Elaborate!
+1. Go to ./FeatExtEng/
+2. Modify the paths and parameters in genCSVs.py as appropriate.
+3. Submit runGenDAPdata.sh to the HPC.
+This will generate:
+    - {MDout.csv}, which contains the output of MD simulations of all BNPs.
+    - {features.csv}, which contains the features extracted by NCPac for all BNPs.
+4. Modify the parameters in mergeFeatures.py and run it.
+This will merge the information from the 2 csv files and generate a new {*_nanoparticle_dataset.csv} following the format of dataset stored on CSIRO's Data Access Portal, such as https://data.csiro.au/collection/csiro%3A58177v1 (AuPt nanoparticle).

 ## Contents of MDSS system under jt5911/:
 - InitStruct.zip